junxit/us-congress-bills-112/metadata.md

 - 2011-03-17 — Introduced in House
 - 2011-03-17 — Introduced in House
 - 2011-03-17 — Referred to the House Committee on Natural Resources.
+- 2011-03-21 — Referred to the Subcommittee Indian and Alaska Native Affairs.
+- 2011-03-21 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2011-06-22 — Subcommittee Hearings Held.
+- 2011-07-20 — Committee Consideration and Mark-up Session Held.
+- 2011-07-20 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2011-07-20 — Subcommittee Indian and Alaska Native Affairs Discharged.
+- 2011-07-20 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2011-12-01 — Placed on the Union Calendar, Calendar No. 199.
+- 2011-12-01 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-299.
+- 2011-12-01 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-299.